 • University marketing and promotional materials.

-Researchers interested in submitting resources, based on the submission list, are requested to complete the form below.
-Upon submission, a copy of the completed form will be sent to the researcher that records the resources that were submitted through their email.
+Researchers who wish to submit resources, based on the submission list, are requested to complete the form below.
+After submission, a copy of the completed form will be sent to the researcher by email.

 Contact Information